kevinkraiss/developer-quiz/README.md

 # Developer Quiz

-This assignment will showcase a timed quiz of questeions related to coding concepts using Javascript, HTML and CSS styling.
+This assignment will showcase a timed quiz of questions related to coding concepts using Javascript, HTML and CSS styling.